 By Lorena Reynoso-Singh

 The other day something rare, precious and phenomenal happened to me.
-I was surprised with the unexpected gift of 45 minutes to myself in the middle of the day.
-My husband had a surprise errand he had to run which would take him that amount of time to complete and my son had an impromptu play date a few houses down and I…was…all…alone
+I was surprised by the unexpected gift of 45 minutes to myself in the middle of the day.
+My husband had a surprise errand he had to run which would take him that amount of time to complete and my son had an impromptu playdate a few houses down and I…was…all…alone

 The Should Trap

 I was beside myself with anticipation over how to use the invaluable treasure.
-My mommy brain defaulted to the efficient, productive and responsible ideas of what I “should” get done: fold laundry, process the mail that piled up, organize a drawer, load up the dishwasher, prep for the next meal etc.
+My mommy’s brain defaulted to the efficient, productive and responsible ideas of what I “should” get done: fold laundry, process the mail that piled up, organize a drawer, load up the dishwasher, prep for the next meal, etc.